zaus/forms-3rdparty-integration/readme.txt

 Using hidden fields can provide an easier way to include arbitrary values on a per-form basis, rather than a single "Is Value?" in the Service mapping, as you can then put your form-specific value in the hidden field, and map the hidden field name generically.

-This plugin previously included another hidden field plugin for convenience from [Contact Form 7 Modules: Hidden Fields][], but it confused some users and so it's no longer bundled with this plugin.
-You can still add it separately for use with CF7.
+This plugin includes another hidden field plugin for convenience from [Contact Form 7 Modules: Hidden Fields][].
+I had kept the original plugin headers intact which confused some users, and so though it's no longer advertising itself on the plugin listing it's still bundled with this plugin.

 [Contact Form 7 Modules: Hidden Fields]: http://wordpress.org/extend/plugins/contact-form-7-modules/ "Hidden Fields from CF7 Modules"